Lloyds Bank, Bristol

-The adornment was intended to emphasize the wealth, and therefore financial stability, of the bank.
-It didn't stop the bank going bust, however, twenty years later in 1878.
+The adornment was intended to emphasise the wealth, and therefore financial stability, of the bank.
+It did not stop the bank going bust, however, 20 years later in 1878.

 The opulent interior features Corinthian columns.

-It is a grade II* listed building and formerly housed a branch of the Lloyds Bank.
+It is a Grade II* listed building and formerly housed a branch of the Lloyds Bank.

-It is now a 42-room boutique hotel & luxury spa.
+It is now a 42-room boutique hotel and luxury spa.